hayotensor/mesh-template/README.md

-## A decentralized subnet template for Hypertensor.
+## A decentralized subnet base for Hypertensor.

-The Hypertensor Subnet Template includes all the core components required to launch a decentralized AI application, including:
+The Hypertensor Subnet Base includes all the core components required to launch a decentralized AI application, including:
 - **Kademlia DHT (KAD-DHT)** – for scalable, decentralized storage and routing
 - **Asyncio-based DHT Node** – designed for fast, concurrent communications
 - **DHT Protocol** – allows DHT nodes to request keys/neighbors from other DHT nodes, and manages routing tables